TRANSFORMERS II – CHANGING THE HEALTH SYSTEM FOR BETTER

 SESSION 1: TRANSFORMING YOUR PRACTICE: PROGRESSING YOUR MEDICAL HOME

-This session will explore the successes and challenges of the Patient Centred Medical Home model in the USA and will look at learnings for the uptake of the PCMH model in Australia.
+This session explored the successes and challenges of the Patient Centred Medical Home model in the USA and will look at learnings for the uptake of the PCMH model in Australia.

 SESSION 2: ENGAGING AND EMPOWERING PEOPLE AND COMMUNITIES

-This session will outline the rationale and evidence that lies behind the need to engage and empower people and communities within integrated care systems as a means to achieving better health outcomes.
-By drawing on international experiences, the session will examine the range of tools and practical approaches that can be used to enable people to live well.
+This session outlined the rationale and evidence that lies behind the need to engage and empower people and communities within integrated care systems as a means to achieving better health outcomes.
+By drawing on international experiences, the session examined the range of tools and practical approaches that can be used to enable people to live well.

 SESSION 3: HEALTHY TOWNS AND PLACE BASED CARE

-This session seeks to understand how to support healthier communities through new, multipartner, approaches to care with a focus on preventative and place based population health.
-It will draw upon international experiences to examine the Healthy Town movement and methods/approaches that have been used to develop place-based care that maximises the assets within a local community to support health and wellbeing.
+This session outlined how to support healthier communities through new, multipartner, approaches to care with a focus on preventative and place based population health.
+It drew upon international experiences to examine the Healthy Town movement and methods/approaches that have been used to develop place-based care that maximises the assets within a local community to support health and wellbeing.